Qzping/ELGAR/README.md

 ## Acknowledgements

 Our code is built on the shoulders of giants.
-We would like to thank the following open-source projects: [MDM](https://github.com/GuyTevet/motion-diffusion-model), [EDGE](https://github.com/Stanford-TML/EDGE), [VPoser](https://github.com/nghorbani/human_body_prior), [jukemirlib](https://github.com/rodrigo-castellon/jukemirlib).
+We would like to thank the following open-source projects: [MDM](https://github.com/GuyTevet/motion-diffusion-model), [EDGE](https://github.com/Stanford-TML/EDGE), [VPoser](https://github.com/nghorbani/human_body_prior), [jukemirlib](https://github.com/rodrigo-castellon/jukemirlib), [Jukebox](https://github.com/openai/jukebox).

+## License

+This project is licensed under a custom Non-Commercial License.
+See the [LICENSE](./LICENSE) file for details.
+Commercial use is prohibited without permission.